5 of the Best Feature Lighting Ideas for Vaulted or Tall Ceilings

 Interior lighting is a fundamental element of any good interior design project especially if your room has a vaulted ceiling or very tall ceilings.
 Combining a good mix of functional and feature light fixtures is often the key to a winning lighting scheme.
-Here we provide some lighting solutions and ideas for vaulted ceilings or tall ceilings.
+Here we offer some lighting solutions and ideas for vaulted or tall ceilings and also lighting for tricky interior spaces.

 What is a vaulted ceiling?